What is implementation science?

 Over three-quarters of all NCD deaths occur in low- and middle-income countries; however, many effective prevention and management interventions exist which could help alleviate this burden.
 Implementation science is critical in such settings to help ensure that limited resources are invested in cost-effective programmes that are relevant to the local context.

-Read our implementation research for non-communicable diseases case studies
+- Find out about real-life implementation research for non-communicable diseases with our case studies – click here